 Free for one user and one physical address, and 50 or fewer current bookings, ClickBook is aimed at the smaller end of the market.
 The free version is supported by ads, and paid plans start at $19.95 a month.

 A free online appointment scheduler that can be added to your existing website and can also manage internal scheduling, Sagenda targets a range of businesses, including medical practices, chiropractors, and naturopaths.
-The software is totally free, without even an upgrade option to a paid version, as Sagenda makes money though providing custom options to large, enterprise clients.
+The software is totally free, without even an upgrade option to a paid version, as Sagenda makes money through providing custom options to large, enterprize clients.

 Sagenda isn’t medical-specific.
-But it’s fairy easy to sign up for and use.
+But it’s fairly easy to sign up for and use.

 The introduction/training video is a great overview of the software.
 I need you to do me a favor though.
 I need you to watch this video before you watch the Sagenda overview video.
 It will increase your enjoyment 1,000x.